OmidSaj/UB-Twin-Vision/README.md

 Department of Civil, Structural and Environmental Engineering

 ## Introduction
 This is the official repository for the code and models used by UB-SHM team in IC-SHM 2022, project 2.
+Models are evalauted on the [Quake City](https://sail.cive.uh.edu/quakecity/) benchmark dataset.

 ## TRS-Net